centauricoder01/centauricoder01/README.md

 - 🌱 I’m currently learning **ReactJs and Redux**

-- 👨‍💻 All of my projects are available at [https://github.com/centauricoder01?tab=repositories](https://github.com/centauricoder01?tab=repositories)
+- 👨‍💻 All of my projects are available at <a href="https://github.com/centauricoder01?tab=repositories">Repo</a>

 - 💬 Ask me about **MERN Stack**